A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Discussion

-While this FRB currently lacks a known host galaxy, we can further attempt to constrain the position of the extragalactic scattering screen based on the DM budget.
-We first adopt a conservative upper limit on the source redshift based on its DM, which gives $z < 0.6$ ($95\%$ confidence, \citealt{connor_2025_natas}), or $D_{\rm s} < 1.4$\,Gpc \citep{planckcollaboration_2020_aa}.
-Based on the detection of both extragalactic pulse broadening and Galactic scintillation, we find an upper limit on the product $L_X L_G$, where $L_X$ is the distance between the source and extragalactic screen, and $L_G$ is the distance between the observer and Galactic screen, following methods laid out in \cite{cordes_2019_araa}.
-For the smallest extragalactic scattering delay ($\tau \approx 1/(2\pi \ 6.4\, {\rm kHz}) \approx 24$\,$\upmu$s at 1271\,MHz), we find $L_X L_G < 2\times10^3$\,kpc$^2$.
 Adopting the largest measured scattering delay ($\tau \approx 1.3$\,ms at 1228\,MHz) yields a significantly smaller upper limit, $L_X L_G < 42$\,kpc$^2$.
 For typical Galactic screen separations $L_G \sim 1$\,kpc, both of these upper limits accommodate a screen within the host galaxy, although we emphasize that these upper limits are extremely conservative due to the unknown source redshift.
 Adopting the much smaller redshift upper limit inferred from the energy distribution (see Section~\ref{sec:dis_red}), $z \lesssim 0.24$, yields an even smaller range $L_X L_G \sim 14 - 660$\,kpc$^2$.
 Future identification of the host galaxy and source redshift will yield more stringent constraints on $L_X$, providing an independent test of the link between scattering and the circum-source medium, as well as enabling constraints on the emission region size \citep{nimmo_2025_natur}.

 The scattering variability reported here is highly reminiscent of the scattering behaviour of \ronetwin \citep{ocker_2023_mnras}, as well as scattering variations seen in the Crab pulsar \citep{lyne75,backer2000,mckee2018} and the Galactic Centre magnetar \citep{spitler14,pearlman18}.
 All of these other sources are known or inferred to reside in regions of highly inhomogeneous and filamentary plasma; both the Crab pulsar and Galactic Centre magnetar are young sources that are viewed through their natal circum-source material.
 Similar to \ronetwin, we find no clear evidence of a correlation between the DM/RM and $\tau$ variations, suggesting that these propagation effects arise from different (but potentially overlapping) regions of the circum-source environment.
 For \ronetwin, the timescale of the scattering variations is significantly faster than that of the DM and RM variations, potentially because the scattering arises from plasma inhomogeneities closer to the source \citep{ocker_2023_mnras}.
 For \rmkt, we are unable to distinguish between the timescales of the DM, RM, and scattering variations.
 Given that scattering arises from sub-au scale plasma density fluctuations, it is possible that the scattering we observe traces plasma fluctuations at much smaller spatial scales within the same evolving structure responsible for the secular change in DM and RM.
 The evidence for plasma lensing within a single burst, discussed in Section~\ref{sect:dm_var_single}, hints at a similar scenario.
 Indeed in the Crab pulsar, plasma lensing and variability in the pulse broadening delay are empirically connected \citep{backer2000,lyne2001,nadeau2024}.
 With enough burst detections, future studies of \rmkt may be able to draw similar connections between plasma lensing, pulse broadening variations, and underlying circum-stellar medium plasma properties (e.g., $\delta n_e$, size scale).